 Getting hired for an entry-level position is usually a very simple process because there’s no need to possess extensive qualifications or have a track record of similar work.
-Yet for many people, applying for a basic job at Walmart brings with it one major concern – “Does Walmart drug test?”
+Yet for many people, applying for a basic job at Walmart brings with it one major concern – “Does Walmart drug test new hires in 2023?”

 Walmart’s current drug testing policy requires a drug test for certain safety-sensitive positions.
 But for the majority of hourly paid associate positions, passing a pre-hire drug test won’t be necessary.

 Walmart is the world’s largest retailer and a huge employer.

 With a good working environment and competitive pay and benefits, the company attracts waves of job seekers every year.

 In this guide, we’ll go over who, why, and when Walmart drug tests, and we’ll tell you which type of test they use, and if they do drug tests during interviews, or at orientation.

 Does Walmart Drug Test At Orientation in 2023?